 - Change the question to, “What do you NOT want for Christmas this year?” and answer in as many creative ways as you can (for example, “I do not want a jar of dead slugs for Christmas this year.”)

 - Create a catalog for 5-10 things that you want.
 For each thing, include a picture, a description, and a price.

 - Do some research on the thing you want most.
 Where was it made?
 How was it made?
 Where did the materials it was made of come from?

 - Do some research online, and then do some math.
 How much would it cost to purchase everything you want?
 What if you include 9% sales tax?
 Super Challenge: How much would it cost if everyone in the class got everything they wanted?

 - Answer the question listing only things that do not cost money.
 For example, “I want my dad to play a board game with me each night after dinner.”
 Or, “I want no homework for a week.”

-- Answer the question using only things that do not exist, such as, “I want a time machine.” or “I want a robot that would clean my room and do my homework.”
+- Answer the question using only things that do not exist, such as, “I want a time machine.”
+Or, “I want a robot that will clean my room and do my homework.”